lstapputknudsen/lstapputknudsen.github.io/_pages/publications.md

 ### Talks

+<small> Knudsen, Laurits Stapput, Tom Ennever, & Eleanor Yacopetti (2023). *Postural verbs and their roles in locative and existential predication in three Australian languages*.
+Presented at the 56th Annual Meeting of the Societas Linguistica Europaea.
+29 Aug - 1 Sept, National and Kapodistrian University of Athens, Greece.

+<small> Ennever, Tom, **Laurits Stapput Knudsen**, & Eleanor Yacopetti (2023). *Finding Common Ground: Frames of Reference and Differential Place Marking in three Australian languages*.
+Presented at the 56th Annual Meeting of the Societas Linguistica Europaea.
+29 Aug - 1 Sept, National and Kapodistrian University of Athens, Greece.

+<small> **Knudsen, Laurits Stapput**, Tom Ennever, Eleanor Yacopetti, Joe Blythe, Maïa Ponsonnet, Alice Gaby, & Bill Palmer (2023). *A Cognitive Discourse Analysis of task participant behaviour in elicitation situations*.
+Presented at the 16th International Cognitive Linguistics Conference.
+August 7 - 11, HHU Düsseldorf.

 <small> **Knudsen, Laurits Stapput**, & Bill Palmer (2022). *The structural status of expressions of spatial frames of reference*.
 Presented at the 14th Conference of the Association for Linguistic Typology.
 15-17 December, Austin (presented virtually)

 <small> Blythe, Joe, **Laurits Stapput Knudsen**, Eleanor Yacopetti, & Tom Ennever (2022). *The Rotating Scene Machine – a topographical testbench for semantic typology*.
 Presented at the conference of the Australian Linguistic Society.
 30 Nov - 2 Dec, Melbourne University.